snowplow/documentation/docs/get-started/diving-deeper/index.md

 ---
 title: "Exploring Snowplow beyond the first steps"
-sidebar_position: 8
+sidebar_position: 11
-sidebar_label: "Diving deeper"
+sidebar_label: "Dive deeper"
 description: "What to look at once you are familiar with Snowplow basics"
 ---